 - Delirium tremens (DTs)

 While these are acute withdrawal symptoms, you should understand that they are not uncommon during detox from alcohol.
 Each of these is life-threatening.
 For this reason, detoxing from alcohol alone should never be attempted.
 This is the phase of recovery with the greatest chance of relapse.
-Detoxing from alcohol at an addiction treatment center that understands how to the best treatment for alcohol withdrawal is an essential first step.
+Detoxing from alcohol at an addiction treatment center that understands how to administer the best treatment for alcohol withdrawal syndrome is an essential first step.

 Treatment of Alcohol Withdrawal